 I will admit that my first experience with Git was very frustrating.
 I was coding a super simple website with a friend and we got stuck in a myriad of merge conflicts.
 They were so devastating that we ended up manually copying pasting the code and, as a result, had four Github repositories by the time we finished.
 Our mistake was that we went pro before even trying out Git on our own.

-But I was assured that all this fuss about VCSs in general, and Git in specific, could not be for nothing.
+But I was sure that all this fuss about VCSs in general, and Git in specific, could not be for nothing.
 So I used it again the next time I started a project and got hooked.
 Other than it being perfect as a distributed version control system, a

 git commit is mentally very satisfying, getting closer to project completion, one commit at a time.
 Sometimes when I feel hopeless,

 git log tells me, “Come on, you did all that, this new thing can’t be impossible!”.
-You get addicted to this
+You get addicted to this (git) push.

 Now how is it responsible for this website?
 Because the site is hosted on Github Pages, and each post is a new commit and push (More about it on later, perhaps!).